CompuCell3D/PythonScriptingManual/docs/secretion.rst

 The secretion of individual cells is handled through ``FieldSecretor`` objects. ``FieldSecretor`` concept is quite convenient because the amount of Python coding is quite small.
-To secrete chemical (this is now done for individual cell) we first create field secretor object:
+To secrete a chemical from a cell, we first create a field secretor object:

 .. code-block:: python

     attrSecretor = self.getFieldSecretor("ATTR")

-which allows us to secrete into field called ``ATTR``.
+which allows us to manipulate how much which cells secrete into the ``ATTR` field.

-Then we pick a cell and using field secretor we simulate secretion of chemical ``ATTR`` by a cell:
+Then, we pick a cell, and using this field secretor, we simulate secretion of chemical ``ATTR`` by a cell:

 .. code-block:: python

     attrSecretor.secreteInsideCell(cell,300)

-Currently we support 7 secretion modes for individual cells:
+Currently, we support 7 secretion modes for individual cells:

 1. ``secreteInsideCell`` – this is equivalent to secretion in every pixel belonging to a cell